Our pledge to contribute to a meaningful future

 3. Overarching philosophy

-We define impact as a significant contribution to the achievement of the focus areas set forth in the UN Sustainable Development Goals (SDGs).
-The SDGs are a globally recognized roadmap for designing a future where economic growth does not compromise the safekeeping of our planet and the well-being of people and societies.
+To us, impact means making a significant contribution to the focus areas outlined in the UN Sustainable Development Goals (SDGs).
+These globally recognized goals provide a clear blueprint for building a future where economic growth goes hand in hand with the protection of our planet or the well-being of people and societies.
+They offer a strategic prism through which we can meaningfully and successfully invest in new, growing, and established businesses.

 4. Reference principles